ccittadino/workshops/Workshop - Agenda - PCF 101.md

 ### Join Pivotal for a hands­-on workshop to introduce key concepts in modern cloud native application development and delivery.
 This one­ day workshop will cover general cloud native application trends and principles, including microservices, continuoous delivery and devops.
 We will also cover an overview of Cloud Foundry (our cloud native platform), relevant Spring projects, and how you can get involved as we go on this cloud native journey.

 ### Learn production­ ready techniques for developing and deploying cloud native applications using industry best practices, Spring Boot, and Pivotal Cloud Foundry.
-You will also get hands­-on, with technical labs in this session.
+You will also get hands­-on with technical labs in this session.

 #### Space is limited.
 [Reserve your seat today.]()